Contact Us Now.

 Concerns and anxieties about using SNS significantly reduced

 Since introducing Spectee Pro, our awareness of utilizing SNS posts has evolved.
 We served as the Chairman of the Core City Mayors’ Association, and during that time, when there was a significant disaster in Nagano Prefecture, we were involved in dispatching personnel and supplies, as well as coordinating with other core cities.
 When we were about to head to Nagano Prefecture, using Spectee Pro to understand the local situation was incredibly helpful.
 The ability to monitor the situation in other municipalities beyond Toyota City and Aichi Prefecture is of significant importance.
 Additionally, even before the Chikuma River breached, there were numerous posts related to heavy rain and rising river levels, which prompted us to consider the utilization of information even before a disaster occurs.
 After the introduction of Spectee Pro, the added value of AI-driven information extraction became apparent.
 This led to increased attention within the Disaster Response Headquarters regarding the use of SNS.
 Previously, there were concerns and anxieties about using SNS, but they were significantly reduced, and we became more proactive in utilizing it.
 Comparing the situation to the past when we handled disaster-related posts from SNS manually and had to assess their credibility, it is rather unsettling.
+Planning to establish a system for collecting information from SNS However, there is still a dilemma when it comes to handling SNS posts effectively and proactively.
+For example, there is a desire to use Spectee Pro in the fire department, but when it concerns human lives, deploying based on SNS posts is challenging.
+There is a concern that by encouraging people to use SNS as an alternative to calling 119 (emergency number), it could create misconceptions.
+In Toyota City, the challenge lies in establishing a structure to connect SNS information to disaster response.
+Starting from April next year, we plan to establish a system for collecting information from SNS proactively, rather than passively waiting for phone calls. |

 In terms of the Disaster Preparedness Division, we have diversified our means of information dissemination, such as introducing disaster radios and a registered email system, moving away from solely relying on disaster administrative radios.
 Looking ahead, we are exploring the possibility of automating the information intake process.
 Additionally, we are considering more ambitious ideas, such as using drones for delivering supplies.
 Toyota City has a significant foreign population.
 Disseminating disaster information to foreign residents is challenging, and, conversely, understanding foreign language posts on SNS is also a current challenge.
 We believe that organizing SNS posts by foreign residents or delivering disaster information via automated translation for foreign language speakers would allow us to provide more detailed support.
 In the future, we envision using AI and satellites to analyze satellite images for detecting discrepancies between pre-disaster and post-disaster conditions.
 This would enable us to swiftly assess the extent of damage in the event of disasters like landslides and flooding.
 Such information would be crucial for concentrating personnel allocation in administrative tasks, such as issuing disaster victim certificates.
 Given the opportunity, we would like to pursue these initiatives.